ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

 ## 4. The usual falseness of opinion needs little doubt, what matter is to find the opinions that are life-furthering and species-raring.
 What we are undoubled about so far is only a negation of life and to recognize the untruth is the movement that places itself beyond good and evil. {#4-dot-the-usual-falseness-of-opinion-needs-little-doubt-what-matter-is-to-find-the-opinions-that-are-life-furthering-and-species-raring-dot-what-we-are-undoubled-about-so-far-is-only-a-negation-of-life-and-to-recognize-the-untruth-is-the-movement-that-places-itself-beyond-good-and-evil-dot}

 ## 5. The reason people tend to distrust and make fun of philosophers is not because they keep making innocent mistakes or because they seem childish, but because philosophers are not honest about their opinions.
-Instead of admitting that they might be biased, philosophers pretend that their opinions are based on a logical, reasoning process, when really they are just defending their own prejudices. {#5-dot-the-reason-people-tend-to-distrust-and-make-fun-of-philosophers-is-not-because-they-keep-making-innocent-mistakes-or-because-they-seem-childish-but-because-philosophers-are-not-honest-about-their-opinions-dot-instead-of-admitting-that-they-might-be-biased-philosophers-pretend-that-their-opinions-are-based-on-a-logical-reasoning-process-when-really-they-are-just-defending-their-own-prejudices-dot}
+Instead of admitting that they might be biased, philosophers pretend that their opinions are based on a logical, reasoning process when really they are just defending their own prejudices. {#5-dot-the-reason-people-tend-to-distrust-and-make-fun-of-philosophers-is-not-because-they-keep-making-innocent-mistakes-or-because-they-seem-childish-but-because-philosophers-are-not-honest-about-their-opinions-dot-instead-of-admitting-that-they-might-be-biased-philosophers-pretend-that-their-opinions-are-based-on-a-logical-reasoning-process-when-really-they-are-just-defending-their-own-prejudices-dot}

 -   Nietzsche mocked both Kant and Spinoza for their philosophy.
 For Kant, it's his dialetics that leads to categorical imperative; for Spinoza, it's his claims for embedded the mathematical form in his philosophy, and called it "hocuspocus"... (he only used them to scare people away for he himself is not confident about he's thought)